tuannotfound/littlediggame/README.md

 -   [remaxim](https://opengameart.org/users/remaxim), for sound effects
 -   [Kenney](https://kenney.nl/), also for sound effects

+And finally, all credit for the Latin used in the research item titles goes to the fine folks over at [Google Translate](https://translate.google.com/).

 Thanks to the devs and artists for those free resources!